AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ### Will my Adobe integrations or applications stop working immediately?

-No. Any integration or application using the Service Account (JWT) credential will continue to work until June 30, 2025.
+No. Any integration or application using the Service Account (JWT) credential will stop working after current certificates expire, or March 1, 2026 (whichever is earlier).
 See [deprecation timelines](./migration.md#deperecation-timelines).
 See section on [migration next steps](#migration-next-steps).

 ### What is the deadline to migrate to the new credential?
-You must migrate your application to use the new OAuth Server-to-Server credential before June 30, 2025, to ensure your application does not face any downtime.
+The deadline to migrate has passed.
+If you integration is already broken or about to break after certificates expire, you must migrate it to use the new OAuth Server-to-Server credential as soon as possible.
 See [deprecation timelines](./migration.md#deperecation-timelines).
 See [migration guide](./migration.md).